Library, Departmental, and Personal Copies

 Theses, essays, and dissertations Melanee Van Haelen at Mortensen Library's Resource and Metadata Services Department, Room L108.

-Library Resource and Metadata Services Department is on the lower level of the library.
-The office is on the left at the bottom of the stairs.
+Library Resource and Metadata Services Department is on the lower level of the library, the third door on the right at the bottom of the stairs.

 Contact Melanee Van Haelen for additional information.